AlissaSabre/disfr/README.md

 ![screenshot](Documents/screenshot.jpg)

-disfr is a Windows .NET Framework program written in C# using WPF.
-(And, no, it does not strictly adhere the MVVM doctrine...
+disfr runs only on Windows OS.
+(It is a .NET Framework program written in C# using WPF, and, no, it does not strictly adhere the MVVM doctrine...
 In fact, it heavily uses _code behinds_.
 This note is for programmers.)

 For the moment, disfr is under development.
 You can consider it is in a sort of an alpha stage.